How do experts measure brand awareness effectively?

 In this guide, we’ll break down everything you need to know about ad impressions: what they are, how they work, and why they matter for your brand’s growth.

 Ad impressions are a fundamental metric in online advertising because they measure how often an ad is served, helping businesses gauge their brand’s exposure.
-Unlike metrics that track engagement, such as clicks or conversions, impressions focus purely on visibility, making them essential for brand awareness campaigns where the goal is to maximize exposure rather than immediate actions.
+Unlike metrics that track engagement, such as clicks or conversions, impressions focus purely on visibility, making them essential for brand awareness marketing campaigns where the goal is to maximize exposure rather than immediate actions.

 Ad Impressions vs. Other Key Brand Visibility Metrics